 Targeted financial sanctions under UN Security Council Resolutions (UNSCRs)

 Financial institutions, non-financial institutions and individuals in Singapore required to comply with financial sanction requirements in relation to UN-designated individuals and entities.

 As a member state of the United Nations (UN), Singapore is committed to implementing the UN Security Council Resolutions (UNSCRs).

-Amongst other measures, the UNSCRs may impose targeted financial sanctions against specific individuals and entities identified by the UN Security Council (or relevant UN Committees) as contributing to a particular threat to, or breach of, international peace and security.
-For instance, there are UNSCRs issued to address risks of proliferation of weapons of mass destruction emanating from Iran and the Democratic People’s Republic of Korea.
+Among other measures, the UNSCRs may impose targeted financial sanctions against specific individuals and entities identified by the UN Security Council (or relevant UN Committees) as contributing to a particular threat to, or breach of, international peace and security.
+For instance, there are UNSCRs issued to address the risks of proliferation of weapons of mass destruction emanating from Iran and the Democratic People’s Republic of Korea.

 - Immediately freeze funds, other financial assets or economic resources of ;

 - Not enter into financial transactions or provide financial assistance or services in relation to: (i) designated individuals, entities or items; or (ii) proliferation, nuclear or other sanctioned activities; and

 - Inform MAS of any fact or information relating to the funds, other financial assets or economic resources owned or controlled, directly or indirectly, by a designated individual or entity.

 Under the Financial Services and Markets Act 2022, a financial institution that contravenes any FSM Regulations is guilty of an offence and is liable on conviction to a fine not exceeding $1 million.

 Before engaging in a business relationship or providing a financial service, financial institutions should ensure that they do not deal with designated individuals and entities (as defined in the respective FSM Regulations).
 Financial institutions are required to screen the names of their customers, including the beneficial owners, against the names (and aliases) of designated individuals and entities.